awsdocs/amazon-chime-administration-guide/doc_source/rename-account.md

-# Renaming Your Account<a name="rename-account"></a>
+# Renaming your account<a name="rename-account"></a>

 Use the following procedure to rename your account\.
-The new name you choose appears in invitation emails sent to users to join your team account\.
+The new name you choose appears in invitation emails sent to users to join your account\.

 **To rename your account**